Username4Fabian/MailResponses/README.md

 <br>

 ### pom.xml:
 The project `MailResponses` is a Java-based application built with Spring Boot and Maven.
-It interacts with the OpenAI GPT-3 API to handle email responses.
-The backend, written in Java, includes classes for interacting with the OpenAI API, managing emails, and handling database operations.
-The frontend, written in HTML, CSS, and JavaScript, provides a user interface for the email client application.
+It interacts with the OpenAI GPT-3 API to handle emailDummy responses.
+The backend, written in Java, includes classes for interacting with the OpenAI API, managing emailDummies, and handling database operations.
+The frontend, written in HTML, CSS, and JavaScript, provides a user interface for the emailDummy client application.

-Key backend classes include `ChatGPT.java` for interacting with the OpenAI API, `Email.java` as a JPA entity representing an email, `EmailDatabase.java` for database operations, and `EmailUtil.java` for sending emails using JavaMail API.
+Key backend classes include `ChatGPT.java` for interacting with the OpenAI API, `Email.java` as a JPA entity representing an emailDummy, `EmailDatabase.java` for database operations, and `EmailUtil.java` for sending emailDummies using JavaMail API.

-The frontend includes `index.html` for the user interface, `script.js` for handling user interactions and simulating email addition, and `style.css` for styling the webpage.
+The frontend includes `index.html` for the user interface, `script.js` for handling user interactions and simulating emailDummy addition, and `style.css` for styling the webpage.

 The `application.properties` file configures the H2 database connection and Hibernate settings.
 The `MailResponse.mv.db` file is the H2 database file storing all the data of the application.
 The `pom.xml` file is a Maven configuration file specifying the project's dependencies and build settings.